FelipeKatao/Py.Html/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/FelipeKatao/Py.Html/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/FelipeKatao/Py.Html/?branch=master)

 # Introducion to Py.Html
-The **Py.html** is one framework write in python for web projects create.
+The Demo aplication in atual version see in: https://github.com/FelipeKatao/Py.Html/tree/master/DemoAplication The **Py.html** is one framework write in python for web projects create.

 Algorithm makes an HTML file from scratch starting idea is *organization* where for each document **HTML, CSS or JS**  stay with good write and functions .